Uniforth/contracts/Readme.md

 * Token economics -
 Only 12M tokens would be minted in the genesis and no further tokens would be minted.
 The supply can only be changed by rebases

+Increased to 16M with 33% positive rebase on listing.

 Token distribution is as follows -
 4M would be sold in fair presale
 2.66M tokens would be locked in uniswap Lp for 1 year along with 400 ETH